Dinesh101041/Freecodecamp-API/README.md

 # Freecodecamp-Blog API
-This  unofficial freecodecamp blog Api to fetch the blogs posted on Freecodecamp
+This is unofficial freecodecamp blog Api to fetch the blogs posted on Freecodecamp

 # Usage
 For All category blogs make request as <br>